RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BM1390/README.md

 ## Linux

-The ROHM Finland SWDC is developing a Linux IIO driver in collaboration with the Linux kernel community.
-The driver is currently merged in [upstream Linux IIO git tree's testing branch](https://git.kernel.org/pub/scm/linux/kernel/git/jic23/iio.git/log/?h=testing) where it can be obtained for testing.
-Driver is currently expected to be released in upstream Linux v6.7.
+The ROHM Finland SWDC has created an IIO driver in collaboration with the Linux kernel community.
+Driver is included in Linux kernel v6.7.